nguyenlekhtn/Ruby-Chess/README.md

 **Generators**: Return a set of valid moves after filtering a initial set of moves

 **Moves**: Represent a move with methods that indicates the effect of that move on game state.

+# Chess features that is missing
+* En Passant
+* Rule related to the number of moves

+## Background

+I learned Ruby from The Odin Project's Ruby in Rail path.
+And this [Chess project](https://www.theodinproject.com/lessons/ruby-ruby-final-project) is the final project of the Ruby section.
+It's the capstone project that required me to use all my gained programming knowledge to finish it.

+I don't know how long it took others to complete it.
+For me, I used to decide to quit when I was in a difficult situation and need to apply for a dev job ( and actually got one).
+I planned to move forward to Rail section.
+But then I see others in TOP discord, who does the Ruby path like me, can complete it.
+So I decided to come back and continue this project.
+But the time to complete this is still very long because I have to do my job too.
+But I did it: I completed the project!.